peteroupc/peteroupc.github.io/colorgen.md

 <a id=Relative_Luminance_Grayscale></a>
 ### Relative Luminance (Grayscale)

-Relative luminance is a single number indicating a color's luminance relative to white &mdash; that is, how much light is detected when that color is viewed, in comparison to white.
+Relative luminance is a single number indicating a color's luminance relative to white &mdash; that is, how much light is "seen" when that color is viewed, in comparison to white.
 Relative luminance, called **`Luminance(color)`** in this document, is equivalent to the Y-axis in the [XYZ color model](#CIE_XYZ), and is 0 or greater and 1 or less.

 - For [_linearized RGB_ colors](#Linearized_and_Companded_RGB), relative luminance&mdash;
     - is `(color[0] * r + color[1] * g + color[2] * b)`,